openstack/api-site/firstapp/source/getting_started.rst

     Use :code:`getFloatingIps` to check for unused addresses.
 Select the first available address.
 Otherwise, use :code:`allocateNewFloatingIp` to
-    allocate a new floating IP to your project from the default address pool.
+    allocate a floating IP to your project from the default address pool.

     .. literalinclude:: ../samples/pkgcloud/getting_started.js
         :start-after: step-13